What Are Electrolytes: Types of Electrolytes

 Drinking electrolyte-filled beverages can also help fill in any missing nutrients, especially if you are the type of person who is often on the go or missing full meals.
 Coconut water, pressed juices, and smoothies, are all great fluids for people who don't have time or the ability to cook with the right ingredients.
 Sports drinks or electrolyte-infused waters are often the top choices for athletes who need to rehydrate during strenuous exercise or high heat.
 These options can however often be high in sugar or processed chemicals and should be consumed in moderation.

 Maintain Optimal Hydration with DripDrop & Save 25%

 Dehydration can lead to uncomfortable symptoms like muscle cramps, dizziness, or fatigue.
 Consuming a balanced diet full of water and electrolytes can be the best way to prevent these symptoms but can also be more difficult to maintain for athletes or professionals on the go.

-Visit DripDrop ORS to learn more about the science behind their portable packets.
+Visit DripDrop to learn more about the science behind their portable packets.
 Subscribe today and save 25%.